nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/nuxeo-drive-installation-configuration.md

 2. **Python 2.7 or higher**

-    Nuxeo Drive uses some packages, which are only compatible from python **version 2.7 on**.
-If this excludes using the standard python installation of certain OS distributions, you may still install python 2.7 (or higher) [manually from the download pages]( https://www.python.org/downloads/)on your system.
+    Nuxeo Drive uses some packages, which are only compatible from python **version 2.7**.
+If this excludes using the standard python installation of certain OS distributions, you may still install python 2.7 (or higher) [manually from the download pages]( https://www.python.org/downloads/) on your system.
 However, this may break other tools in your environment, who need to be consistent with the default python packages.
 Using [Anaconda](http://continuum.io/downloads) to switch between different python installs/environments may help in this case.

 3. **pip**